oyster-catcher/BoosterGuidance/README.md

 - Target: The landing target is shown in latitude and longitude.
 Edit manually or use the adjusters .

-- Pick target: Click to select to target in the main flight or map view (unfortunately this doesn't seem to work for any terrain, just physical objects like landing pads and runways), or you can set the latitude and longitude manually, or in the map view set a vessel as the target and its location will be copied to Booster Guidance.
-This is particularly easy for a drone ship for example
+- Pick target: Click to select to target in the main flight or map view , or you can set the latitude and longitude manually, or in the map view set a vessel as the target and its location will be copied to Booster Guidance.
+This is particularly easy for a drone ship for example.
+The target will also be updated if you activate a navigation target

 - Set Here: Set the target to the current location